The practice is fully computerised and abides by the terms of the Data Protection Act 2018.

 Medical Interoperability Gateway (MIG)

 Whilst the ‘Summary Care Record’ (SCR) system makes a very small portion of your medical record available across the whole NHS (and can be viewed by a range of staff in an emergency), the MIG shares a much fuller view of your records but only with local NHS providers – and only when you give explicit consent to a doctor or nurse at the point of care.
 This local scheme is administered by our local I.T.
-Service Commissioners who have produced a poster and factsheet to inform you of these processes.
+Service Commissioners who have produced a poster (PDF, 34KB) and factsheet (PDF, 208KB) to inform you of these processes.
 If you should like to opt-out of the MIG entirely please let us know and we will add a code to your notes that will prevent any data uploads.

 Information Sharing Agreement